-Men can do STR tests at 37, 67 or 111 markers, or the Big Y-700 which includes 700 STR markers in addition to the revolutionary Big Y SNP test that checks the Y chromosome for thousands of mutations.
+Men can do STR tests at 37 markers, 111 markers, or the Big Y-700 which includes 700 STR markers in addition to the revolutionary Big Y SNP test that checks the Y chromosome for thousands of mutations.

 If you have already done a Y-DNA test, you can upgrade to additional markers or even Big Y-700.
 Click Family Tree DNA to learn more and see prices.

 Y-DNA and mtDNA testing are inherently more costly that autosomal testing.
 So taking advantage of DNA test sales is especially important.